rh-mobb/documentation/content/rosa/mas/index.md

 ## Prerequisites
 * a ROSA Cluster (see [Deploying ROSA with Terraform](/experts/rosa/terraform-install/))
+> Note: Please check the latest Maximo support matrix, at the time of this writing, OpenShift 4.14 is latest OpenShift version supported by Maximo.

 * oc cli
 * aws cli
 * ansible cli